viamrobotics/docs/docs/components/encoder/am5.md

 # SMEs: Rand
 ---

-The `AM5-AS5048` encoder uses an I2C or SPI interface to connect.
+The [`AM5-AS5048`](https://ams.com/en/as5048a) encoder is an absolute encoder that uses an I2C or SPI interface to connect.

 ## Requirements